MC-Adventure/Core/README.md

 9. Copy the jar into your Minecraft mods folder, and play Minecraft!

 #### Updating Your Repo (For Windows/Mac)
-1. Check to see if pahimar updated EE3 since you last compiled.
-If he did, follow these instructions.
+1. Check to see if we updated the core since you last compiled.
+If we did, follow these instructions.
 2. Open Github.
 3. Double-click on MC-Adventure/Core.
 4. At the top, there is a button named `Sync`/`Sync Branch` (or `Refreshing...` if it's still checking).